 Erosion is bad because it would ruin the trail by turning it into a ravine.
 Water moves faster down steep trails and carries away the topsoil and vegetation with it.
 The vegetation is significant because the roots hold the topsoil together.
 Plants also disperse water runoff and protect the environment from strong winds.
 Without the topsoil, plants will not be able to live there, thus holding the soil together.
 Without the topsoil, plants cannot grow there.
 It becomes a snowball affect when erosion starts taking place.

 - Soil erosion reduces the longevity of the trail

-- Trails have to be fixed when soil erosion occurs.
+- Without erosion control, hiking trails have to be fixed when excessive erosion occurs.
 This adds maintenance cost that could have been avoided

 - Decreases the quality of the animal and plant habitat

 - Possibly affect the safety of hikers by creating additional unnecessary risks like newly exposed tree roots or rocks